encryptogroup/RAID-PIR/README.md

 Please send code-related questions to [Daniel Demmler](mailto:daniel.demmler@ec-spride.de) or create an issue here on github.

-**Warning:** This code is **not** meant to be used for a productive environment and is intended for testing and demonstration purposes only.
+**Warning:** This code is **not** meant to be used for a productive environment and is intended for testing and demonstrational purposes only.

 ### Requirements
 * Python 2.7